 Wendy has a background in architecture and design.
 Wendy supports all of our production efforts as well as contributing to our marketing efforts and helping to manage the office.

 Toni has a diverse background with lots of time spent in executive roles in the non-profit and small business world.
 She contributes to Alloy Guitars’ efforts in a large number of ways, helping us improve our sales, planning, resource usage, marketing, and customer relations.
-She also has led a variety of special projects and events, and facilitated our outside relationships.
+She also leads a variety of special projects and events, and facilitates our outside relationships.